Living with hearing loss can be quite an adjustment for you and your family. Sometimes it can even be dangerous.

 Don’t feel ashamed if you need to turn off the radio or ask passengers to stop talking during more critical moments of your drive.
 Safety first!

 4. Consider a Service Animal

-You think of service animals as helpful for those with visual impairment, epilepsy or other disorders.
+You think of service animals as helpful for those with visual impairment, epilepsy, or other disorders.
 But they can also be very helpful to those with auditory challenges.
-A service dog can be trained to alert you of danger.
+A service dog can be trained to alert you to danger.
 They can inform you when someone is at your door.

 Not only can they help with these problems, but they also make a great companion.

 Know what you’ll do before an emergency strikes.
 Discuss it with others.
 If you plan to move into the basement during a tornado, make sure your family knows where they’ll find you.
 In case of a fire, plan a designated location that you’ll be outside the house.

 This way, if something were to go wrong and you became trapped, family and emergency personnel can act quickly to assist you.

 6. Adjust Yourself to Visual Cues When Driving

 Your hearing loss has likely gotten worse over time.
 If your hearing aids aren’t regularly adjusted, you might find yourself relying more on your eyes.
 Be alert to flashing lights on the road since you may not hear sirens.
 When children or pedestrians are around, stay extra vigilant.